UT-CHG/BET/README.md

     make html
     make html

-This creates the relevant documentation at ``BET/gh-pages/html/html``.
+This creates the relevant documentation at ``BET/gh-pages/html``.
+To change the build location of the documentation you will need to update ``doc/Makefile``.

 You will need to run sphinx-apidoc anytime a new module or method in the source code has been added.
 If only the *.rst files have changed then you can simply run ``make html`` twice in the doc folder.